mk-fg/clearlooks-phenix-humanity/README.md

 * button have icons: where?
 * menu have icons: where?
 * menu can change accels: where?
-* show only icons: where?
+* show only icons in toolbars: where?

 ## Known issues